thijstriemstra/Voron-Hardware/Klipper_Expander/Documentation/README.md

 ## Boot Jumper

-This jumper needs to be installed to put the board in DFU mode to flash with klipper firmware.
+This jumper needs to be installed to put the board in DFU mode to flash with Klipper firmware.
 The board will show up as "Device in DFU Mode" to `lsusb` and then should show up in `dfu-util --list`

 <img src="../Images/Boot.png" width="300">